Version 4 - 5th December 2019

 Additional Data Sources

-Occasionally we receive personal data from third parties, including data brokers such as Epsilon, Experian and i-behaviour, where they have received an individual’s name from another company which has indicated they wouldn’t mind receiving catalogues from us.
+Occasionally we receive personal data from third parties, including data brokers such as Epsilon & Experian, where they have received an individual’s name from another company who has not withdrawn consent for catalogue mailings.
 We also receive data from our trusted retail partners.
 We use this data to send a copy of our latest catalogue via post.

 If this applies to you and you wish to be removed from our mailing list please contact us at the address given at the end of this document.